 Girls were enrolled at Carey for the first time in 1979, initially in Years 11 and 12.
 From 1986, girls were enrolled in all year levels of the school.
-Since 2011 we have maintained a whole-school 50:50 gender ratio.
+Since 2011 we have maintained an even gender balance.

 In 1998, we introduced the International Baccalaureate to Senior School, allowing students the choice of either the VCE or IB programs as their final qualification.
 In 2001, the School was accredited by the Council of International Schools.